xFutte/futte-newspaper/README.md

 This standalone resource will add a newspaper functionality to your beautiful QBCore FiveM server.

+This resource supports:

+- Buying a newspaper at a newspaper stand
+- Viewing news
+- Writing, updating & deleting news as a news reporter
+- Previewing a story before publishing it
+- Display of prison sentences when someone gets sent to jail

+The resource supports a lot of customization.
+See everything in the [configuration](configuration) section.

 ### Preview
 | Opening newspaper | Reporter actions | Buying newspaper |
 |--------------------| --------------- | -----------------|